 FREEBIE: I’ve made a super cute version of the Eisenhower Matrix as a To Do List – download it below!

 Your morning sweep

 For many people, the first thing they do is check their email and social channels to see what’s the buzz is.
 It’s easy to get drawn into emails or social posts and get sucked into a vortex you never return.
-The reality is that most of these emails or posts are ‘unimportant’ emails which could wait till after lunch.
+The reality is that most of these emails or posts are ‘not urgent’ emails which could wait till after lunch.
 Will anything collapse if you don’t respond within the hour?
-Perhaps it can wait!
+Push it back a few hours.

 One approach – if you really feel like you need to give your colleague a response to an email immediately – is to say ‘I’ve got another project on this morning – but I’ll respond by 4 pm’.
 Acknowledge the request – but don’t let it take up your brainspace yet!

-I would challenge you to do a sweep of what’s happening on social and see if there are any legitimate fires (ie. if this is not responded to in an hour, there will be a lawsuit – if so, add these to your “urgent and important” quadrant).
-If there is not, then park the entire process of responding to emails or online management until after lunch (or whatever time you’ve finished with your ‘big ideas’ time.
+I would challenge you to do a sweep of what’s happening on social and see if there are any legitimate fires (ie. “if this is not responded to in an hour, there will be a lawsuit”.
+If so, add these to your “urgent and important” quadrant).
+If there is not, then park the entire process of responding to emails or social media management until after lunch (or whatever time you’ve finished with your ‘big ideas’ time.

 The reality is that few things are sent via email that are actual emergencies – people will phone or come over in person if they need an immediate response.
 This means shutting off your email means you aren’t likely to miss anything urgent.
 (Go on – I dare you.
 Turn off your email for an hour and see if you miss anything!)